 Cold Agglutinin Disease (CAD) is a rare autoimmune blood disease.
 Where Cold sensitive or cold triggered antibodies, attack ones own Red Blood Cells causing them to be destroyed.

 In addition to temperature being a prime concern for a CAD.
-Affected people tend to have a lower immune system in general.
+CAD affected people tend to have a lower immune system in general.
 Their Red Blood Counts (Production & Destruction) are further impacted by other common viruses, as well as by abnormal levels of Iron and/or Vitamin B12.

 While Cold Agglutinin Disease can be passing in nature, or temporary.
 It can also be long term or a life long disease that affects ones lifestyle or quality of life.
 Cold Agglutinin Disease can be considered Primary or Secondary.